-Whosoever will come after me. let him deny himself and take up His cross and follow me For whosoever shall save his life will lose it; and whoever shall lose his life for my sake and the gospel's, the same shall save it.
+Whosoever will come after me, let him deny himself and

+take up His cross and follow me.
+For whosoever shall save his life will lose it; and whoever shall lose his life for my sake and the gospel's, the same shall save it

--Mark 8: 34-35
+-Mark 8:34-35.

-It is nothing to you. all ye that pass by" Behold and see if there be any sorrow like unto my sorrow.
+It is nothing to you, all ye that pass by?
+Behold and see if there be any sorrow like unto my sorrow.

 -Lam.
-1:12
+1:12.

-The Spirit itself beareth witness with our spent, that we are the children of God And if children, then heirs; hers of God and joint heirs with Christ; if so be that we suffer with Him that we may also be glorified together.
+The Spirit itself beareth witness with our spirit, that we are the children of God.
+And if children, then heirs; heirs of God, and joint heirs with Christ; if so be that we suffer with Him, that we may also be glorified together.

--Rom.8:16-11
+-Rom 8:16-17